staymylove/3DMIT/README.md

 # Description

-Official implementation of the paper: 3DMIT: 3D Multi-modal Instruction Tuning for Scene Understanding
+Official implementation of the paper: 3DMIT: 3D Multi-modal Instruction Tuning for Scene Understanding.
+This paper is accepted by [ICME-3DMM](https://3dmm-icme2024.github.io/).

 # Setup